If you came here expecting an answer to a question that you did not find, please let us know.

 import * as mf from "https://deno.land/x/mock_fetch@0.3.0/mod.ts";

-Even some Slack developers are themselves Slack administrators, but of course if you're an admin you might find yourself here wondering these very same questions.
+Even some Slack developers are themselves Slack administrators, but if you're an admin you might find yourself here wondering these very same questions.
 If you don't find the answer to your administrative questions here, do consult the Slack help center for more user and admin-facing content.

 The new custom functions and workflows introduced to the Slack platform cannot be completely disabled.
 Instead, you can manage their installation via the app approvals feature.